“His compositions are a testament to the timelessness of classical music, keeping it alive within the millennial

 Adam Reifsteck is a New York City-based composer, producer, and label owner.
 Whether writing for small ensembles, producing electronic music, or performing improvised group compositions on Wi-Fi-connected laptops, Reifsteck creates dynamic, futuristic sound worlds and brings new audiences to classical music.

 The desire to express the collective human experience in musical form is central to the creative philosophy of Reifsteck whose collaborators range from string quartets and university choirs to visual and electronic artists.
 He embraces improvisatory approaches to composition that go beyond the notes on the page to connect the performers with the listeners on a deeper sensory level and believes in creating accessible concert experiences that resonate with diverse audiences.

 Recipient of grants from the Lower Manhattan Cultural Council, the Irving S. Gilmore Foundation, and the Kalamazoo (MI) Community Foundation, his music has been performed by the Attacca Quartet, Cadillac Moon Ensemble, Duquesne University Chamber Singers, Flutronix, Gaudete Brass Quintet, Mana Saxophone Quartet, Western Michigan University Chorale, and other ensembles.

 Reifsteck holds a master’s of music degree in composition from Western Michigan University and a bachelor’s of music in music technology from Duquesne University.
-A New York City resident, Reifsteck is a member of Broadcast Music, Inc. (BMI) and the Manhattan Producers Alliance, and the National Academy of Recording Arts and Sciences.
+A New York City resident, Reifsteck is a member of Broadcast Music, Inc. (BMI), the Manhattan Producers Alliance, and the National Academy of Recording Arts and Sciences.